China in January 2026: Weather, Where to Visit & What to Do in Winter

 Your journey will add to the incredible differences in China in January.
 Here are great immersions beyond your expectations, from snow-covered landscapes in Northern China to pleasantly warm beach resorts in the south.
-You can enjoy a significantly different taste in just one China tour.
+Don't wait - enjoy a unique experience on your China tour in January.

 With average temperatures ranging from -5°C to 5°C, January is considered one of the coldest months in all of China.
 Large areas in January are chilly and windy.
 But with vast territory, temperatures would vary significantly from north to south, offering great diversity in winter landscapes.